Frontend Development

 or production

-scripts, all of your application's CSS and JavaScript assets will be compiled and placed in your application's public
+scripts, all of your application's CSS, TypeScript and JavaScript assets will be compiled and placed in your application's public

 directory: